 Here at Foundant, we value this type of balance so highly that we’ve built it into our company culture.
 Taking care of yourself as an individual both during and outside of work can benefit not only you, but your coworkers and loved ones as well.
 Part of this whole equation is figuring out what you need during the workday to function at your best.
-With summer in full swing, we thought it would be fun to share a few ways we keep ourselves feeling energized and productive during the day, both inside and outside of the office!
+With the year still fresh and new, we thought it would be fun to share a few ways we keep ourselves feeling energized and productive.

 De-Stress with Pets

-Outside of work, many of us are big fans of live music, so concerts are a common option to de-stress and have a little fun.
-During the day listening to music can be a great way to take a break or boost productivity.
+Outside of work (and the pandemic), many of us are big fans of live music, so concerts are a common option to de-stress and have a little fun.
+While live concerts have been scarce, listening to songs from past performances has a special power of bringing you back to that moment.
+Listening to music during the day can be a great way to take a break or boost productivity.
+Our suggestion?
 An app like Spotify lets you browse pre-made playlists or build your own.

 Change of Scenery